Fresh mulch beds, clean steel edging, and a natural stepping stone path from driveway to front door. Saturday project under $400.

 | Edging stakes | 2 packs | $18 |

-Check the budget makeover guide for a more comprehensive yard transformation strategy.
+View on Amazon →Check the budget makeover guide for a more comprehensive yard transformation that covers multiple weekends and includes hardscaping elements.